babel/website/website/blog/2017-12-27-nearing-the-7.0-release.md

 We can always keep it up to date, and maybe we just need to determine a better system than what these presets are currently.

 Right now, stage presets are literally just a list of plugins that we manually update after TC39 meetings.
-To make this managable, we need to allow major version bumps for these "unstable" packages.
+To make this manageable, we need to allow major version bumps for these "unstable" packages.
 Part of the reason for this is because the community will re-create these packages anyway, so we might as well do it from an official package and then have the ability to provide better messaging, etc.

 ### Renames: Scoped Packages (`@babel/x`)